 Headhunters Lima, Peru will likely to be reaching out to multiple professionals at the same time, and depending on how they operate, they may not be sharing every potential lead with you until they find the “perfect” candidate.
 But it’s always a good idea to encourage your headhunter to share their maybe-list with you, so that you could call around and find out more about an individual candidate yourself.
 A lot of information on different candidates is better than not enough.

-3. Don’t’ just hire a headhunter in Lima, Peru – partner with one
+3. Don’t just hire a headhunter in Lima, Peru – Partner with one

 Closely related to the previous point, but it merits being said explicitly: In order to get the best experience out your headhunter, work with them at every step of the way.
-Remember, finding a convincing the ideal candidate to join your team is in yours and your headhunter’s best interest.
+Remember, finding and convincing the ideal candidate to join your team is in yours and your headhunter’s best interest.
 It’s for this reason that the best experience between you and your headhunter in Lima, Peru will feel more like a partnership than an employer-contractor type relationship.

 4. There’s no such thing as a stupid question